gvwilson/thirdbit/src/fiction/santas/index.md

 and closed the door behind him.
 Santa Hood rolled her head to work out a kind in her neck.
-"So," she said conversationally, letting the blanket slide down so that Finner could see the ray gun she was holding, which just happened to be aimed at his chest.
+"So," she said conversationally, letting the blanket slide down so that Finner could see the ray gun aimed at his chest.
-"How about you tell me who you really are?"
+"How about you tell me who and what you really are?"

 </section>